GoogleCloudPlatform/DataflowTemplates/v2/spanner-to-sourcedb/README.md

 #### Consistency guarantees

 The pipeline guarantees consistency at a primary key level.
-The pipeline creates shadow tables, which contain the Spanner commit timestamp of the latest record that was successfully written on the shard for that table.
+The pipeline creates shadow tables in Cloud Spanner, which contain the Spanner commit timestamp of the latest record that was successfully written on the shard for that table.
 The writes are guaranteed to be consistent up-to this commit timestamp for the given primary key.

 However, there is no order maintained across tables or even across various primary keys in the same table.
 This helps achieve faster replication.